top of page

 Each Afrojester carries a unique intersection of culture, spirituality, philosophy, and science, making every piece a singular expression of thought, identity, and culture.

-Press Play is the entertainment and interactive world where the Afrojesters universe comes into motion.
+Press Play is the digital and interactive world.

-Press Play invites people to engage, play, and participate in the world.
+Press Play invites people to watch, engage, play, and participate in the world.

 At the heart of the Afrojesters universe are Face and Flip.